 Furthermore, to make this alert seem more authentic, this virus also has the ability to access your installed webcam, so that the bogus Your computer has been locked notification shows what is happening in the room.

-The Your computer has been locked virus locks the computer and depending on the user’s current location, displays a localized webpage that covers the entire desktop of the infected computer and demands payment for the supposed possession of illicit material.
+The Your computer has been locked virus locks the computer and depending on the user’s current location, displays a localised web page that covers the entire desktop of the infected computer and demands payment for the supposed possession of illicit material.

-The message displayed by the threat can be localized depending on the user’s location, with text written in the appropriate language.
+The message displayed by the threat can be localised depending on the user’s location, with text written in the appropriate language.

 Cyber criminals often updated the design of this lock screen, however you should always keep in mind that Your computer has been locked will never lock down your computer or monitor your online activities.